Welcome, first-year students!

 - Balancing professional and personal needs

-- Identifying diversity, equity, and inclusion leadership opportunities
+- Identifying leadership opportunities

 - Managing interpersonal conflict